serendicoder/ipl-predictor/index.md

 ### Supervised Learning Task
 The strategy employed for training classifiers is as follows:
-1. Use training data from seasons 2008-2021 for training and 2022 for testing
+1. Use training data from seasons 2008-2021 for training (70 train - 30 validation) and 2022 for testing
 2. Train a list of classifiers, and predict the outcome of each match in the 2022 season
 3. Based on the results, rank each team in based on the match outcomes
 4. Observe if the top 4 ranked teams are the ones who made it into the playoffs